 Yongfu Wei*, Yan Lin*, Hongfan Gao, Ronghui Xu, Sean Bin Yang, Jilin Hu

-Interdisciplinary research between data mining and materials science is a new research direction I am exploring.
-The promise is that data mining enables discovery of new materials with tailored properties, a non-trivial process in traditional materials design.
+AI for materials science is a new research direction I am exploring.
+The promise is that data mining-driven AI enables discovery of new materials with tailored properties, a non-trivial process in traditional materials design.

 Oral Presentation | PNCS17